 Our People

-Christine Pacey, Tangata Tiriti President
+Christine Pacey, Council President

-Janine Appleby, Tangata Tiriti Council Member
+Tangata Tiriti Council

 Dan Johnson, WFOT Tangata Tiriti Delegate

-For me, belonging to the association for the past 3 years has meant many things.
+For me, belonging to the Association for the past 3 years has meant many things.
 Here are some of the things that spring to mind and are not in any particular order:

 - accessing opportunities to learn about governance and strategic decision-making,